TL-System/plato/docs/server.md

 Within the implementation of these callback methods, one can access additional information about the global training by using the `server` instance.

-To use callbacks, subclass the `ServerCallback` class in `plato.callbacks.server`, and override the following methods, and then pass it to the server when it is initialized, or call `server.add_callbacks` after initialization.
+To use callbacks, subclass the `ServerCallback` class in `plato.callbacks.server`, and override the following methods, then pass it to the server when it is initialized, or call `server.add_callbacks` after initialization.
 Examples can be found in `examples/callbacks`.

 ````{admonition} **on_weights_received()**
 **`def on_weights_received(self, server, weights_received)`**